PascalSchroederDE/devops_for_ai_bt/content/2chapter.md

 Since then, DevOps has been established or at least planned in 91% of all companies as an essential way to increase their efficiency of software development. [@SauceLabs] For almost every stage of development, there are principles and practices defined and continuously improved.
 However, before those practices are explained, further insight into the business need will be given.
 Among a lot of good literature the book "DevOps for Dummies" by Sanjeev Sharma and Bernie Coyne stood out, which is why this chapter is based to a great extent on knowledge gained from this book. [@Sharma2017]

+Before starting to describe the single principles and practices leading to the fulfilling of these objectives, the term DevOps needs to be defined.
+For this Len Bass, Ingo Weber, and Liming Zhu defined DevOps as follows: [@BassWeberZhu15]

+\begin{definition}
+DevOps is a set of practices intended to reduce the time between committing a change to a system and the change being placed into normal production, while ensuring high quality.
+\end{definition}

-Every process or product need a business value that covers the costs caused by it.
+Following this definition, every process or product need a business value that covers the costs caused by it.
 For that, there must be either an outcome for the customer or reduced producing costs.

 For DevOps, it is usually even both - on the one hand, enhanced customer experience can be guaranteed, and on the other hand, the efficiency of the production cycle can be increased.